MrinalBhoumick/lambda-deploy/README.md

    - **Keeping up with latest technologies:**
      - Regularly read tech blogs, follow online courses on platforms like Coursera and Udacity, and participate in webinars and tech meetups.
 Apply new knowledge in personal projects and contribute to open-source projects to stay current with industry trends.

-These answers should help you prepare for your interview by providing detailed responses to potential questions based on your introduction.
-Make sure to elaborate on your experiences and projects during the interview to highlight your practical skills and problem-solving abilities.